MohamedMagdyJarrah/MyDocumentations/2. GTest & GMock/1- Google Test.md

   We made this template class to let google test pass the type to our test fixture with the classes with different implementation
   ```
 - We define a new type with `typedef` here we called it `implementations` and give the name of the two classes `MyLibIterative` and `MyLibRecursive` to the template class that defined in google test which is named `Types`
-- Once you define the types, You can now define your test suit using this macro `TYPED_TEST_SUITE()` that takes two parameters, first one is the name of the test suite and the second one in the types we defined in the previous step.
+- Once you define the types, You can now define your test suit using this macro `TYPED_TEST_SUITE()` that takes two parameters, first one is the name of the test suite and the second one is the types we defined in the previous step.
 - The final step is just to write your test using `TYPED_TEST()` macro instead `TEST_F()` for test fixture and pass the name of the name of the test fixture and the name of the test case.
 ### What will happen behind the scene?
 ```